-An adversary sends a malicious ("NXDOMAIN" ("No such domain") code, or DNS A record) response to a targets route request before a legitimate resolver can.
-This technique requires an On-path or In-path device that can monitor and respond to the targets DNS requests.
-This attack differs from BGP Tampering in that it directly responds to requests made by the target instead of polluting the routing the targets infrastructure uses.
+An adversary sends a malicious ("NXDOMAIN" ("No such domain") code, or DNS A record) response to a target's route request before a legitimate resolver can.
+This technique requires an On-path or In-path device that can monitor and respond to the target's DNS requests.
+This attack differs from BGP Tampering in that it directly responds to requests made by the target instead of polluting the routing the target's infrastructure uses.

-Relationships
++ Relationships

-This table shows the other attack patterns and high level categories that are related to this attack pattern.
+Section HelpThis table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

-Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
+ChildOfStandard Attack PatternStandard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
-A standard level attack pattern is a specific type of a more abstract meta level attack pattern.
+A standard level attack pattern is a specific type of a more abstract meta level attack pattern.194Fake the Source of Data

 Design: Include "hosts file"/IP address in the application